Sprakbanken/grew_ndt2ud/README.md

 ## Setup

-1. Install the command line tool Grew: [Grew installation](https://grew.fr/usage/install/)
+1. Install the command line tool Grew by following their documentation: [Grew installation](https://grew.fr/usage/install/)

 2. Create a virtual environment and install the project dependencies.
 You can use pdm or uv to manage the project installation: